g-andrade/erlwitness/doc/utf8/README.md

 - An entity can consist of zero or more processes that come and go;
 - Watching works transparently on both local and remote nodes;
 - Watching can be initiated both before and after entity processes have been spawned.
+- Lager calls are (optionally) watchable through a parse_transform.

 ### <a name="How_do_I_use_it?">How do I use it?</a> ###